ABOUT ME AND HPC

 In the spring of 2002, I was accepted into the graduate study program of the Department of Electrical and Computer Engineering, at the National Technical University of Athens, Greece, to pursue a doctoral degree.
 The entry into this graduate program followed after a one-semester Erasmus exchange program upon my graduation from the University of Oradea, Romania.

-My HPC group is also representing the University of Basel in the Standard Performance Evaluation Corporation (SPEC) Consortium, a member of the High Performance Group (HPG) and Research Group (RG).
+My HPC group is also representing the University of Basel in the Standard Performance Evaluation Corporation (SPEC) Consortium, a member of the High Performance Group (HPG), contributed to the latest SPEChpc 2021 Benchmark Suites, and Research Group (RG).
 We are also members of the MLperf and MLperf-HPC working group for developing fair and useful benchmarks for measuring training and inference performance of machine learning hardware, software, and services.

 An up-to-date curriculum vitae is available upon request.